outdreamer/build-a-cure/docs/tasks/function_to_do.md

                     - core structures are likelier to be used for 'generating' intents
                 - this applies the ai workflow of 'assigning probabilities for outputs given inputs' to the solution automation problem of 'assigning probabilities to structures for a general output problem-solving intent (like filtering relevant structures) given input structures'
                 - this works bc any general filtering method is a possible solution automation workflow bc 'filter' is a core interaction function between problems/solutions

+      - apply interfaces & interface components useful to solve various interface query sub-problems (like 'determining probable cost/benefit of a sub-query before executing it') to design optimal interface queries to apply core interaction functions (like connect) to problems/solutions
+        - apply the abstract interface to identify interaction structures between definitions as a filter to determine whether a possible structure (like a query or a solution automation workflow or a function) is worth executing/implementing before executing/implementing it
+          - example:
+            - before appling the concept of power to generate an output, check if the definition interaction structures indicate the actual output will be the intended output
+              - if applying power structures to generate power is the intent, its a valid structure given the definition of power (& its interactions given definitions of related components like generative functions, generate, output, etc)
+              - if applying power structures to generate power-neutralizing structures (like power-centralization) is the intent, its not a valid structure (given the definitions of power, centralization, neutralization, etc)

       - identify alternate structures than info that can act as an input-output interaction structures (like connection structures) or another core interaction function applied to problem/solution structures (or abstract or proxy versions of them like inputs/outputs) and solve the problem of applying core interaction functions (generating/connecting/filtering) to alternate structures instead & apply alternate structures to apply core interaction functions (like connect) to original problem inputs/outputs